 Q: What are some examples of the skills new CPAs will need? (+) Show answer

-A: NASBA and the AICPA have heard from stakeholders across the profession that CPAs increasingly need new skills and knowledge in areas such as, but not limited to:
+A: NASBA and the AICPA have heard from stakeholders across the profession that new CPAs increasingly need deeper skills and knowledge in areas such as, but not limited to:

 Q: Who else is involved in the CPA Evolution project? (+) Show answer

 A: CPA Evolution is a profession-wide effort.
 Along with NASBA and the AICPA, state CPA societies, state boards of accountancy, academia, firms of all sizes and CPAs in all areas of practice from across the country are vital partners in preparing the profession for the future.
-Their collaboration and support in evolving the CPA licensure model will help the profession remain strong and relevant while protecting the public interest in a changing, technology-driven marketplace.
+Their collaboration and support in implementing the new CPA licensure model will help the profession remain strong and relevant while protecting the public interest in a constantly changing business environment.

 Q: How have NASBA and the AICPA been working with these stakeholders? (+) Show answer